ibracken/Personal-Projects/README.md

 ## Simple Blockchain in Go

 This project demonstrates the basic principles of a blockchain, implemented in Go.
 It includes block creation, proof-of-work mining, and persistent storage with BoltDB.
+Link to repository is [here](https://github.com/ibracken/Simple-Blockchain).